Schouboe Automatic Pistol

 Jens Theodor Suhr Schouboe patented his semi-automatic pistol in 1903.
 It was a simple blowback design featuring an unusual wood-core projectile with a metal jacket.
 By 1917, production of these weapons had ceased.

 History

 The Schouboe pistol was designed in 1903 as a pocket pistol chambered in 32 ACP.
 In 1907, Schouboe developed a .45-caliber version of the pistol for entry in the 1907 US pistol trials.
 The trials' requirements included the pistol being chambered in .45 caliber.
 The Schouboe was a direct blowback pistol, so it could not handle the energy of a traditional .45-caliber cartridge.
 To address this, Schouboe designed bullets with a wood core and metal jacket, making them light enough to be fired safely from the pistol.
 The pistol was rejected due to insufficient wounding capability.

+The 11.35 mm Schouboe or .45 Schouboe was developed in 1902 as an experimental centerfire pistol cartridge for the Schouboe Automatic Pistol.
+The lightweight bullet was a steel jacketed wooden plug with an aluminium disk protecting the base.
+Muzzle velocity was 1600 feet per second.
+Accuracy was poor, and the blowback pistol chambered for this cartridge was unsuccessful.

 11.35 mm Schouboe Danish-made cartridges.

 11.35 mm Danish ammo headstamps.